Towards Solving the Gilbert-Pollak Conjecture via Large Language Models: Experiments and Results

 We evaluate our system along several key dimensions: lemma quality, robustness across different LLM backbones, the role of reflection in iterative reasoning, and the final improvement of the Steiner ratio lower bound.

-\textbf{Lemma Quality.} Across approximately $100$ rounds of experiments, more than $80\%$ of LLM-proposed lemmas are effective when instantiated as verification functions.
+\textbf{Lemma Quality.} Across approximately $100$ rounds of experiments, more than $80\%$ of LLM-proposed lemmas are effective (both mathematically correct and helpful in improving the lower bound for the current step) when instantiated as verification functions.
 This high success rate highlights the advantages of operating within \textit{narrow reasoning spaces} and using a \textit{localized, lemma-driven approach}, rather than attempting end-to-end optimization over the full parameter space.

 \textbf{Robustness Across LLM Backbones.} We conducted experiments using GPT-5 and Gemini 3 Pro.
-In all cases, the LLMs successfully proposed valid lemmas, and after roughly a dozen iterative rounds, the system consistently converged to a Steiner ratio lower bound of approximately $0.855$.
+In all cases, the LLMs successfully proposed valid lemmas, and after roughly a dozen iterative rounds, the system consistently converged to a Steiner ratio lower bound of approximately $0.8559$.
 These results demonstrate that the framework is robust and largely insensitive to the choice of LLM backbone.

 \textbf{Reflection Ablation.} To evaluate the importance of the reflection mechanism, we performed ablation experiments where the reflection bottleneck was removed.
-In this setting, the system failed to improve the lower bound over 10 iterative rounds, confirming that reflection is essential for guiding lemma discovery and enabling improvement. \textbf{Typical Trajectory and Final Result.} Figure~\ref{fig:sota_comparison} summarize a representative trajectory of the system.
+In this setting, the system failed to improve the lower bound over 10 iterative rounds, confirming that reflection is essential for guiding lemma discovery and enabling improvement.

+\textbf{Typical Trajectory and Final Result.} Figure~\ref{fig:sota_comparison} summarize a representative trajectory of the system.
 Through iterative interaction between the LLM agent and the reward model, the lower bound progressively improves and stabilizes at $0.8559$.
 Importantly, this bound has been rigorously verified across the entire parameter space, and all lemmas proposed along this trajectory have been manually checked for correctness, ensuring the validity of the overall proof independent of the specific generative AI pipeline.
 Across this trajectory, the LLM consumed approximately $0.5$M tokens ($\sim 35$K per round) and $4.6$ hours of reasoning, while computations of the reward model required roughly $11.7$ hours.
 The detailed content of each step of improvement can be found in the Appendix~\ref{app:full_proof}.